IRNAS/vitaprint-calibration/Backlash_Calibration/PART 1 - Latency Determination.md

 - if the software enables it, select the option for the data be written into a .txt file

 <b> 2.
 Generate the testing protocol g-code </b>
-- Download the file from GitHub and open it in the preferred Python PE environment
+- Download the VITAPRINT_latency_test_protocol.py file from GitHub and open it in the preferred Python environment
 - read the instructions in the heading of the file to familiarise yourself with the parameters you can manipulate
 - Run the programme.
 Now, a file named ‘[TODAYSDATE-your_specified_filename].gcode’ should be generated in your working directory.
 - Open this file in your CNC control software and see if it is working

 <b> 3.
 Prepare the apparatus </b>
-- Fill the glass vessel with sunflower oil
+- Fill the glass beaker with sunflower oil
 - place it onto the weighing scale and press “Tare”
 - Mount your extruder over the vessel
-- mount the syringe, filled with material with needle attached onto the extruder
+- mount the syringe, filled with material with needle attached onto the extruder (G21 needle used in our case)
 - extrude some material so that it starts flowing out and wait for the outflow to stop

 <b> 4.
 Start recording the mass </b>